 Your baby’s brain is going to be huge.
 Really tremendous.
 In fact, it’ll eventually weigh around 3 pounds.
 And more than that, they’ll probably use it better than you use yours.
-So let that be consolation for the fact they’re they’re soft in the head now.
+So let that be the consolation for the fact they’re they’re soft in the head now.
 Which they are.
 Literally.
 Don’t let it freak you out.

-Of course you’ve heard of babies’ soft spots before.
+Of course, you’ve heard of babies’ soft spots before.
 And your normal inclination might be to buy the kid a helmet because who knows what could happen in this crazy world!
 But before you go out and give your little one some helmet hair, check out these top soft spot facts.

 The Fontanelle Head

 Your kid isn’t born with just one major soft spot, they’re born with 2 (well, actually 4, but the other ones are non-issues).
 The one you’re most familiar with occupies a small portion of their noggin up front.
 The other is smaller and in the back of their head.
 So in this instance the party is up front.

 Looking for a formula you can trust to support your baby?
 Enspire is Enfamil’s closest formula to breast milk ever.
 It has Lactoferrin and MFGM which have been associated with fewer digestive and respiratory issues.

 The scientific term for these soft spots is fontanelle.
 They are formed by the gaps between the bones that make up your kid’s skull.
 The gaps are there for a couple reasons: they let the head deform as it goes through the birth canal and they allow the brain to grow rapidly.
 The brain grows way faster than bone, so there would be problems if there wasn’t space in there to do it’s thing.
 Also why you switched to boxers.
 Same principle at work.